Azure/enterprise-azure-policy-as-code/Docs/extract-existing-policy-resources.md

 Export-AzPolicyResources
 ```

-The parameter `-inputPacSelector` can be used to only extract Policy resources for one of the EPAC environments.
+The parameter `-InputPacSelector` can be used to only extract Policy resources for one of the EPAC environments.

 !!! warning
     The script deletes the `$outputFolders/Definitions` folder before creating a new set of files.
 In interactive mode it will ask for confirmation before deleting the directory.